 - 5.4 A number of capacity building workshops have been conducted at RUW to familiarize staff members with their roles and responsibilities in general and with regards to Quality Assurance in particular.
-These in addition to the availability of the Guidelines for Governance and Quality Management and clear job descriptions have enabled staff members to understand and adhere to the quality assurance policies.
+These in addition to the availability of the Guidelines for Governance and Quality Management and the clear job descriptions have enabled staff members to understand and adhere to the quality assurance policies.
 Interviewed staff members have shown high commitment and understanding of their roles and responsibilities which the Panel appreciates. - 5.5 There are formal procedures for the development of new programmes.
-Recently the policy of developing and approving programmes has been revised to ensure that new programmes are based on evidence of a market and/or social need and that the design of the programme is aligned with the NQF requirements.
+Recently the policy of developing and approving programmes has been revised to ensure that new programmes are based on evidence of a market and/or social needs and that the design of the programme is aligned with the NQF requirements.
 New programmes are developed using HEC templates where a team from the Faculty is assigned the task of developing a proposal for the new programme.
-The proposal and the course descriptors are discussed and approved in the Department Council and is sent to the relevant Senate Standing Committees and then to the University Senate after which it is submitted to the Board of Trustees to endorse it. - There are two types of reviews conducted to ensure the quality of the programme on offer.
-A review of courses; their content, text books used and resources available which is conducted annually to ensure the currency of the programme.
-In addition, there is a periodic programme review policy to be carried at a minimum once every four years.
-The purpose of this review is to ensure the currency of the programme and identify areas of improvement.
+The proposal and the course descriptors are discussed and approved in the Department Council after which the relevant Senate Standing Committees recommends it to the University Senate after which it is sent to the Board of Trustees endorse. - 5.6 There are two types of reviews conducted to ensure the quality of the programme on offer.
+A review of courses; their content, assessment tools and text books used, and resources available to ensure the currency of these courses and the effectiveness of their delivery, is conducted annually as indicated by the Faculty Council meetings.
+In addition, there is a periodic programme review policy that is carried out a minimum of once every four years.
+The purpose of this review is to evaluate the programme holistically, ensure its currency and identify areas of improvement.
 The Panel saw evidence of such reviews being conducted and recently RUW has signed a number of MoUs with international higher education institutions to support the University in its periodic reviews.
-The Panel notes that the periodic internal programme review has helped in identifying areas of improvement in courses such as making changes in prerequisites to courses.
-Moreover, in the academic years 2011-2013, RUW joined the pilot phase of the development of the NQF.
-This has resulted in an exercise of mapping the BB-BF programme qualifications to the NQF descriptors, which resulted in changes to the ILOs, assessment strategy, teaching and learning methods.
-The Panel notes that clearly in courses such as (BUS 405) where course specification was changed based on the NQF requirements.
+The Panel noted that the periodic programme review has helped in identifying areas of improvement by making changes in prerequisites to courses such as (BUS 340).
+In the academic years 2011-2013, RUW joined the pilot phase of the development of the NQF.
+This has resulted in an exercise of mapping the BB-IB programme qualifications to the NQF descriptors, which resulted in changes to the ILOs, assessment strategy, teaching and learning methods.
+The Panel notes that clearly in courses such as (BUS 445), where course specification was changed based on the NQF requirements.
 The Panel appreciates the university's efforts to review its offerings.